AravisProject/aravis/README.md

 The simple viewer depends on GStreamer1, Gtk+3, libnotify and the Aravis library dependencies.

 The required versions are specified in the [configure.ac](https://github.com/AravisProject/aravis/blob/master/configure.ac#L67) file in Aravis sources.

+It is perfectly possible to only build the library, reducing the dependencies to the bare minimum.

 ### Downloads